Last visited: September 15, 2023

 The Orioles ushered in the concept of local delicacies when they opened in 1992.
 Some of those originals still satisfy fans today such as handmade soft pretzels shaped like the O logo and the delicious smoked meaty goodness coming from Boog’s BBQ (the Pit Beef sandwich is still my go-to).

 You can’t get a Natty Boh anymore, but as always, you can still get a wide selection of area brews.
 The roving vendors sometimes even sell Frederick, MD based Flying Dog.

-Last trip, I fell in love with the Duckpin Pale Ale from Union Brewing (which also offers a pilsner, lager and wheat) and didn’t sample as much variety, but you can also get stuff from Heavy Seas (including the Loose Cannon IPA), Key Brewing Co. (including their Dundalk Calling IPA), The Brewer’s Art, Jailbreak, Oliver Brewing Co, Manor Hill, Monument City Brewing Co and Baltimore Beer Works.
+Union Brewing makes two great beer available at the park: Duckpin pale ale and Steady Eddie IPA.
+You can also get stuff from Heavy Seas (including the Loose Cannon IPA), Key Brewing Co. (including their Dundalk Calling IPA), RAR Brewing Co, and Monument City Brewing Co and Baltimore Beer Works.
 There are also some home brews available from Dempsey’s Brewpub.

 This part of town used to be a blighted area, but well-planned urban development really did help rejuvenate it.
 You still need to be careful in surrounding areas (south of the football stadium), but the ballpark and Inner Harbor areas are nice.

 The most popular pre-game spots, Pickles Pub and Sliders Bar & Grille, are located right across the street.
 Babe Ruth’s birthplace is just two blocks away.
 There are also some good places in the Inner Harbor and along Pratt Street.
 Federal Hill southeast of the park, and Fell’s Point east of the Harbor are also quite hopping if you’re willing to go further afoot.

-Since Washington came back into the league, the Baltimore Orioles have had to price competitively in order to attract fans, especially during hard times (like 2017-19).
+Since Washington came back into the league, the Baltimore Orioles have had to price competitively in order to attract fans, especially during hard times.
 Tickets and merchandise are where you can get deals.
 Concessions and parking are standard.

 It’s easily reached by highway.
 There’s lots of parking in the area.
 And there are Light Rail and MARC train stops right at the ballpark.
 It’s among the most accessible parks in the Big Leagues.